 Here’s where things get slightly more complicated — most of this money isn’t handed out freely.
 Much of it (about 70%) comes in the form of loans, often with steep interest rates and repayment terms that can trap vulnerable countries in vicious cycles of debt, leaving them with even fewer resources to actually tackle climate change.

 Enter concessional loans.
 This is just a fancy term for loans offered at below-market rates, with generous repayment plans to make financing more accessible for developing nations without triggering further debt.
 Even better are grants, or funds provided without any repayment requirements whatsoever.
-Unfortunately, less than 5% of total climate finance are grants.
+Unfortunately, less than 5% of total climate finance is doled out as grants.

 3. Mitigation